learn-co-curriculum/rails-layouts-and-templates/README.md

 #### app/views/layouts/application.html.erb

-When you first generate a Rails app, it will generate something very similar to this, depending on your version of Rails.
-This file is a very good place to start adding common components, like the navigation, search, and footer from the example above.
+When you first generate a Rails app, this file will generate something very similar to this, depending on your version of Rails.
+The application.html.erb file is a very good place to start adding common components, like the navigation, search, and footer from the example above.

 ```erb
 <!DOCTYPE html>